ableplayer/ableplayer/README.md

 that video.
 The value of this attribute is a path pointing to the sign language version of the video.
 If a sign language version is available, a sign language button will be added to the media controller.
-This button will toggle the display of a secondary window in which the sign language video will appear.
+This button will toggle the display of a pop-up window in which the sign language video will appear.
+Users can move or resize the pop-up window with either mouse or keyboard.

-This is an experimental feature and a work in progress.
-Ultimately the intent is for the user to have full control of the size and position of the sign language video.
+Unfortunately this feature is not currently supported on iOS.

 Setup Step 4: Review User-Defined Variables in *ableplayer.js*
 --------------------------------------------------------------